paneri0207/TurbofanEngine/README.md

 RMSE:
 MAE:
 R-Squared:
-[Include graphs of predicted vs actual RUL or any other model visualizations here.]

 Usage
 To train and evaluate the model:

 Clone the repository.

-Install the necessary dependencies: bash
+Install the necessary dependencies:
-Copy code

 pip install -r requirements.txt

-Run the main.py script to train and evaluate the model: bash
+Run the main.py script to train and evaluate the model:
-Copy code

 python main.py

 Contributing
 If you wish to contribute, please fork the repository and create a pull request.
 Your contribution will be reviewed, and if approved, it will be added to the main repository.